Frequently asked questions

 Is there a deadline for entering?
 Can I enter after the competition has started?

-To get your team ready to start trading for the start of the competition, ideally we need your registration by Friday 12 October.
-However you can still enter the competition if you have missed this deadline – provided you are able to invest £500 of your portfolio by 14th December 2018 as set out in our rules.
+The sooner you enter the better so we can get your account set up and show you how the competition works before it kicks off.
+However you can still enter the competition if you have missed this deadline – provided you are able to invest £500 of your portfolio by the end of December as set out in our rules.

 How does the funding work?